ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 |`cg_renderSpeedrunTimer`| Toggles the visibility of the in-game EE Speedrun Timer HUD element.|`Enabled`|`1`|`seta cg_renderSpeedrunTimer "0"`|

 ## Note
 This version of the mod works with the vanilla version of the game without the need of Game_Mod or Plutonium to load it.
-You can also compile from source using Call of Duty: Black Ops - Mod Tools (BETA): _`steam://install/4274`_
+You can also compile from source using the _`Call of Duty: Black Ops - Mod Tools (BETA)`_ on Steam.